turhaltemizer/custom-vision-compression/README.md

 ## Usage
 To reproduce this experiment on your own dataset, you need to create your own [Custom Vision](https://www.customvision.ai) account and [export compact models](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/export-your-model).
 Then put all the exported models into **models/coreml** and **models/tflite** folders respectively.
-The only thing you should carry about is your dataset mark-up process.
+The only thing you should care of is your dataset mark-up process.
 To make this step easier, we usually use the [VoTT](https://github.com/Microsoft/VoTT) tool.

 ## Results
-Taking everything into consideration, we can come up with the following conclusion:
+Taking everything into account, we can come up with the following conclusion:
-* Compression of the mentioned model is **possible** with an insignificant loss of accuracy, however the loss of significant digits causes some fluctuation.
+* Compression of the mentioned model is **possible** with an inessential loss of accuracy, however the loss of significant digits causes some fluctuation.
 * In case of **CoreML** (iOS platform), we have the following options: **16FP format (22Mb)** and **8FP format (11Mb)**.
 The second one is better in terms of the expected size, however it inferiors in quality.
 * As for the **TFLite model** (Android platform), the only possible option is to quantize the model to **8FP format (11Mb)**.
 * **Custom Vision API** works a bit better than all the exported models.